ipspace/netlab/docs/module/bgp.md

 (bgp-ibgp-localas)=
 **IBGP Sessions Resulting from Matching bgp.local_as on an EBGP Session**

-When **bgp.local_as** is configured with the same value as the neighbor AS, the result is an IBGP session (between interfaces instead of loopbacks).
-Most platforms treat such `localas_ibgp` sessions no different from regular `ibgp` sessions, but there could be subtle differences.
+When **bgp.local_as** is configured with the same value as the neighbor AS, the result is an IBGP session.
+Most platforms treat such `localas_ibgp` sessions no different from regular `ibgp` sessions, but there could be subtle differences (and even bugs)

 ## IPv6 Support